St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 A Memorable Hike

-Hiking is big on all three islands, but we will never forget Ras Lumumba, the spry, aging Rastafarian owner of Ay-Ay Ecotours on St. Croix.
-Throughout a long, hot hike through gorgeous forests, steep hillsides, open fields, thick brush (taller than Jamie at times), and colonial ruins, Ras Lumumba kept both the adults and kids in our group spellbound with his knowledge of local flora and fauna, the colonial history of St. Croix and Caribbean bush medicine.
+Hiking is big on all three islands, but we will never forget Ras Lumumba.
+He was the spry, aging Rastafarian owner of Ay-Ay Ecotours on St. Croix.
+He led a long, hot hike through gorgeous forests, steep hillsides, open fields, thick brush (taller than Jamie at times), and colonial ruins.
+Ras Lumumba kept both the adults and kids in our group spellbound.
+His knowledge of local flora and fauna, the colonial history of St. Croix and Caribbean bush medicine was captivating.

-At times Ras would stop dramatically to whack away at some plant in our path and have us taste its delicious innards, even if it smelled god-awful.
+At times Ras would stop dramatically to whack away at some plant in our path.
+He made us taste its delicious innards, even if it smelled god-awful.
 He created a sturdy rope from another plant in a matter of minutes and reported that others were as effective as modern-day Cialis.
-At one point we ran headlong into the path of a bull that was looking to rumble, but we were in good hands: Ras simply brandished his machete and stared down the bull.
+At one point we ran headlong into the path of a bull that was looking to rumble.
+We were, however, in good hands.
+Ras simply brandished his machete and stared down the bull.
 Phew!

 Mark Mile Watersports took us on a lovely half-day sail to Buck Island, America’s first underwater National Monument and St. Croix’s most popular attraction, renowned for snorkeling.
 After spotting an eagle ray, sea turtles, and dolphins en route, we anchored offshore to snorkel in the crystal clear water above beautiful coral reefs, sometimes in rather deep water.
 The Mark Mile crew worked closely with the snorkel-shy kids onboard, including Jamie.
 In no time, Jamie was snorkeling comfortably twenty feet above sea urchins and fire coral.
 We then played on the island’s beautiful white sand beach amid scads of beautiful fish (and numerous other boats) while on the unsuccessful lookout for Sammy, the affable stingray who often joins the swimmers.